 I started playing in the massive, on-line, multi-player

 world of Guild Wars towards the end of December 2005.
-I am sort of

-addicted
+I a bit addicted

-to war games.
-I'm always playing one of them, Dungeon Siege, Diablo and
+to war games, always playing one of them, Dungeon Siege, Diablo and

 so forth.
 Note: My MMORPG (Massively multiplayer online role-playing

 game) of choice is now World of Warcraft.
-I used

-play solo but, if you want to get ahead in the tougher parts
+You can play solo but, if you want to get ahead in the tougher parts

 of the game, you need to join a Guild.
 The game is based in large

 part on co-operative game play with other, real live human players

 I found my Guild through my sister on the west coast of Canada, who

-a member and recommended me.
+a member and she recommended me.
 Her niece had tired of the game and

 characters.
 All of them go through basically the same scenarios, they